By Texas Homesteader ~

-I’ve been very pleased at how easy and inexpensive it is to make our own jerky at home.
-We use a mixture of ground meat, seasonings and ‘cure’.
-You can use either ground beef or strips of steak to make jerky.
-But we decided to make wild-game jerky using venison and elk.
+It’s surprisingly easy to make Homemade Jerky using a mixture of ground meat, seasonings and ‘cure’.
+You can use either ground meat or strips of steak to make jerky.
+We particularly enjoy making wild-game jerky using venison and elk.

 (Note: Some links in this post will take you to other related articles for further information.
 But links preceded with * are affiliate links.
 If you click and buy something I could receive a tiny commission.)